What are Frown Lines?

 Injectable treatments are an effective way to reduce frown lines.
 However before embarking on these procedures it is important to also consider the underlying environmental and lifestyle factors above which may be contributing to frown lines.

 Botox injections to treat frown lines

-Botox is a muscle relaxant and can be injected into the Procerus and Corrugator muscles to relax these muscles and reduce the movement of the skin that forms the lines.
+Following consultation with a doctor, one option that may be suggested is Botox injections.
+Botox is a muscle relaxant and can be injected into the Procerus and Corrugator muscles to relax these muscles and reduce the movement of the muscle that forms the lines in your skin.
 The treatment affects the muscle underneath the skin rather than the skin itself so once the muscle is relaxed the skin stretches up and out and this can eliminate frown lines.
 Botox may also prevent the lines from becoming deeper, by reducing the habit of excessive frowning.

-Dermal fillers are a soft gel like substance made of hyaluronic acid and are injected into the skin to replace areas of visible volume loss.
+Dermal Fillers are a soft gel like substance made of hyaluronic acid and are injected into the skin to replace areas of visible volume loss.
 They work on the principle of adding supporting structure and fullness to the skin similar to natural collagen and elastin.
 They are used to treat deep frown lines which may have formed a deep groove in between the eyebrows.
-Dermal fillers are often used after Botox treatment to treat deeper frown lines to fill out the skin folds that are left visible on the skin after the frown muscles have relaxed.
+Dermal fillers might be used after Botox treatment to treat deeper frown lines to fill out the skin folds that are left visible on the skin after the frown muscles have relaxed.

 All treatments are carried out by our team of doctors at our London Botox clinic.
 Appointments can be booked online, via email or by calling our Soho clinic on 020 7851 6624 during opening hours.